Vinnie Pasquantino Player Props: Royals vs. Orioles

 Vinnie Pasquantino At The Plate

-- In eight games this season (27.6%), Pasquantino has picked up an RBI, including two games with multiple runs batted in.
+- Pasquantino has driven in a run in nine games this season (30.0%), including two games with multiple runs batted in.

-- He has scored at least one run 12 times this year (41.4%), including one multi-run game.
+- He has scored at least once 13 times this season (43.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.